 - Enroll in, change or discontinue your prescription drug coverage

 - Switch from Original Medicare to Medicare Advantage

 - Switch from Medicare Advantage to Original Medicare

-- For Medigap Open Enrollment, you can change policies any time, but your application must be approved
+- For Medigap Open Enrollment, enrollees are able to change policies any time, but the application must be approved

 Medicare Supplement Open Enrollment Deadline